 If you want to make your meal taste more exciting, what could be better than turning to hot sauce?
 Add a little to the dish and the effect is instant, especially if you turn to a version of the sauce with a kick to it.
+Many people love spicing up their dishes, but is hot sauce good for you?

-The idea is so popular that there are even hot sauce subscription boxes.
+Hot sauce is so popular that there are even hot sauce subscription boxes.
 The best ones will ship new types of hot sauce to your door every month, giving you the chance to a wider variety of flavors and styles than you normally would.

 Flavor isn’t the only thing to think about with hot sauce.
 It’s important to consider the health effects too.
 After all, the spicy kick of hot sauce seems like it could be bad for you, that it might destroy your stomach and make you quite sick.
 Yet, that mightn’t be the case at all.